The Discovery Center of Springfield (DCS) has a very rich history that is outlined in the section below:

 - It would be the first in the region and a perfect fit for our premiere educational facility.

 - The goal was to create an exhibit out of the building itself and fill it with wonderful exhibits, labs, and classrooms.

 Once the planning and development was completed, DCS broke ground Fall 2004 with a grand opening in September of 2006.
 DCS received a LEED Gold designation.

 We continue to grow and constantly add innovative, educational, hands-on exhibits for our visitors and classes for groups of students.
-We offer 8 weeks of summer workshops for individual children, outreach programming, and distance learning through videoconferencing technology.
+We offer 8 weeks of summer workshops for individual children, outreach programming, and distance learning.
 In addition, we continue to offer our own educational events, host community projects, and offer birthday parties and rentals for various groups.

 DCS currently houses 50,000 square feet of interactive exhibit space.
 Exhibits and programs currently in place interweave a broad array of:

 - Traveling exhibits

 Discovery Center of Springfield is the only educational resource center of its kind serving the schools and families of this region.
 Similarly, DCS is the only youth activity center in Southern Missouri that offers and utilizes such a wide range of exhibits, hands-on activities, special events, and programs that explore a broad spectrum of educational goals.